 Memory

-User and agent memory, daily logs, the entity graph, semantic search, and the five memory tools.
+User and agent memory, daily logs, the entity graph, semantic search, and the six memory tools.

 Sophon's memory system is what keeps the agent coherent across conversations.
 It stores facts, preferences, and daily activity; builds an entity graph of the people, projects, and places it knows about; and injects relevant context into every LLM call.
-The agent can write, read, search, forget, and traverse memory during any chat.
+The agent can write, read, search, forget, and explore memory as a graph during any chat.

 What gets remembered